 - Partner Institution(s): Jerusalem University College and Hellenic Scripture Union

 - Highlights: In Israel, watch the sunrise over Jerusalem, drink water from the well where Jesus met the Samaritan women, take a short journey by boat on the Sea of Galilee, and climb Masada.
-In Europe, experience sunset at the Temple of Poseidon on the Aegean, read the Book of Acts on Mars Hill in Athens, spend the night on the island of Patmos where John received the vision of the Apocalypse, and walk through the catacombs in Rome.
+In Europe, experience sunset at the Temple of Poseidon on the Aegean, read the Book of Acts on Mars Hill in Athens, spend two nights on the island of Patmos where John received the vision of the Apocalypse, and walk through the catacombs in Rome.

 Wheaton in the Holy Lands students earn a total of 8 credit hours, registering for two of the following courses:

 BITH 317: New Testament in the Holy Lands (4 credit hrs.)

 A study of the New Testament integrated with field studies designed to introduce the student to the historical, geographical, cultural, and religious settings of the New Testament in locations where the events recorded occurred and the writings were composed.